 \section{Introduction}

 Identifying chiral topological order in quantum states in 2+1 dimensions that break time-reversal symmetry is a problem of substantial import.
-One powerful tool for understanding the topological order of such chiral states is the entanglement spectrum.
-For a chiral topological state, the Li-Haldane entanglement-edge correspondence can be used to relate the low-lying entanglement spectrum at finite size and properties of a corresponding theory of a physical edge of the topological state~\cite{Li2008}.
-Yet more generally, however, calculation of the low-lying entanglement spectrum in only a subset of the available topological sectors can fail to uniquely identify the correct nature of the topological state.
-Diagnostic features of the entanglement spectrum at finite size such as the characteristic multiplicities of particular types of low-lying states at fixed momentum can appear the same in some sectors for distinct types of topological state.
-This can lead to an entanglement spectrum in those sectors which appears chiral, even for a non-chiral topological state.
+By ``chiral" here, and in the rest of this work, we mean specifically that the chiral central charge~\footnote{See, e.g., Ref.~\cite{KitaevAnnalsPhysics2006}} associated to the bulk topological state is non-zero.
+Thus, even a state that strongly breaks time-reversal symmetry may indeed be non-chiral by virtue of possessing a zero chiral central charge, a point which is crucial to keep in mind for what follows.
+One powerful tool for understanding the topological order of such chiral states is the entanglement spectrum, which for chiral topological states will be a ``chiral" entanglement spectrum, with distinct chiral branches.
+The Li-Haldane entanglement-edge correspondence can then be used to relate the low-lying entanglement spectrum at finite size and properties of a corresponding theory of a physical edge of the topological state~\cite{Li2008}, and so the chiral branches in such a finite size entanglement spectrum will additionally exhibit characteristic ``Li-Haldane'' multiplicities of particular types of low-lying states at fixed momentum.
+Yet more generally, however, calculation of the low-lying entanglement spectrum in only a subset of the available topological sectors can fail to uniquely identify the correct nature, i.e. chiral or not chiral, of the topological state.
+Diagnostic features of the entanglement spectrum at finite size such as the characteristic ``Li-Haldane'' multiplicities can appear {\it the same} in some sectors for distinct types of topological state.
+This can lead to a low-lying entanglement spectrum in those sectors which appears chiral, even for a non-chiral topological state.
 Looking at all of the sectors of the entanglement spectrum, however, can reveal the full picture.
-This approach provides a way to correctly diagnose topological states that are ``close-to-chiral", in the sense that they possess some features consistent or nearly consistent with chirality, as non-chiral.
+This approach provides a way to correctly diagnose topological states that are ``close-to-chiral", in the sense that they possess some features consistent or nearly consistent with chirality (such as, e.g., possessing identical symmetry properties, namely broken time-reversal as well as reflection symmetries, while preserving their product), as non-chiral.